NickkciN7/Random-Movie-Displayer/README.md

+To see the page I made for this current milestone click the "SEE ALL POSTS" button near the Welcome message in the top right corner of the screen after getting the website running.
 # Heroku URL
 https://project1-dominickdileo.herokuapp.com/
+(current milestone not deployed)
 # Commit History
     I copied my milestone1 folder locally to work on milestone2 there, deleted the .git folder in the new directory, and re-initialized with git init.
 This was then pushed to this remote repository.
 So there are no commits from milestone 1 here.
 Mr. Martin said this is ok on discord here https://discord.com/channels/928733838715289640/942873026083561513/945494866329227264